victorozoh/waffle_slam/README.md

-SLAM and Manipulation Project
+SLAM Project
 =============================

-### using a Turtlebot3 Waffle Pi with OpenManipulator
+### Implementing SLAM(Simultaneous Localization and Mapping) on a Turtlebot3 Waffle Pi

 #### *Victor Ozoh -- MS in Robotics Winter Quarter Project - Northwestern University*

 ## Overview
-The goal of this project is to utilize the Turtlebot3 robot to accomplish a pick an place task with several objects.
+The goal of this project is to implement SLAM and utilize the Turtlebot3 Waffle Pi robot to navigate.
+SLAM is a fundamental aspect of autonomy is robotics.
+Just like we cannot have a postal system without zip codes or computer network without some Internet Protocol addressing, we cannot have autonomous robots without SLAM.
+The two key questions that inspired the development of SLAM are:
+- Where is the robot in the world?
+- Where are the stationary/moving items in the world?

+The answer to the two questions above form components of the state of the robot which we wish to know at all times.
+By definition, the state of a robot is the collection of all aspects of the robot that impact the future.
+Due to uncertainty in the dynamics and interaction of a robot and it's environment, the state of a robot is represented with a probability density function(pdf).
+The challenge is then to model the propagation of the this pdf as the robot moves in it's environment.
+The proper representation and modeling of the dynamics of the pdf has been solved in a probabilistic framework using the Bayes Filter.
+The Kalman, Extended Kalman Filter and Particle Filters are all unique implementations of the Bayes Filter.

 There are a few sub tasks for the robot to perform.
 They include:

-- Perform SLAM(Simultaneous Localisation and Mapping) or use a known map and implement localisation
+- Perform SLAM(Simultaneous Localization and Mapping) or use a known map and implement localization
 - Navigation to location where objects are placed
-- Manipulation: picking up items and dropping them
 - Obstacle avoidance

 ## Basic goals
-- Supply robot with a known map of an area and path to follow
+- Implement SLAM.
+Compare Particle Filter with EKF(Extended Kalman Filter)

+## Stretch goals
+- Implement exploration algorithm to be used for mapping.
 - Use one item/block as object to be identified and picked up.
 The pick up and drop off locations will be supplied to the robot.
-- Ignore obstacles.
-Leave area clear of fixed or moving obstacles

-## Stretch goals
-- Implement exploration algorithm to be used for mapping.
-- Implement SLAM.
-Compare Particle Filter with EKF(Extended Kalman Filter)
 - Incorporate stationary and moving obstacles
 - Get the robot to utilize computer vision to find where items are located and where to drop them off.
 This may involve having to implement a solution to Loop Closure Detection which is about the process of finding a previously visited place.